How to Remove Duplicates in iPhoto: 2 Methods that Work

 With this method, the identification and removal of duplicates works based on the mechanism of iPhoto and Photos, ensuring utmost safety.

-Applies to: macOS 13
+Applies to: macOS 13 Ventura or later

 If your Mac is running macOS Ventura or later, you can use the Photos app to find the duplicates in your iPhoto library because this app offers a feature to detect exactly identical photos and videos.
-It also detects nearly identical photos, photos that look identical but with unique resolutions or formats.
-But as with the first method, you first need to import your iPhoto library to Photos app.
+It also detects very similar photos (including those that look identical but have unique resolutions or formats).

 3. In the sidebar on the left of your Photos app, click Duplicates, which will open the Duplicates album.